edge-js/edge-vscode/README.md

 - Syntax highlighting for both HTML and Edge
 - Code folding for Edge tags
+- "Go To Template" in `.edge` and `.js/.ts` files
+- Auto-completion for components and templates
 - [Tags snippets](#tags-snippets)
 - [Inbuilt helpers snippets](#inbuilt-helpers-snippets)
 - [AdonisJS specific snippets](#adonisjs-specific-snippets)